Drug Detox vs Drug Rehab

 Also known as IOP, intensive outpatient drug rehab involves regularly scheduled therapy and treatment sessions that allow individuals to continue living at home while receiving care.
 This option is ideal for those with less severe addictions or who have already completed inpatient drug rehab.

 However, unlike outpatient rehab, IOP requires a higher level of commitment and time investment.
 Patients attend therapy sessions several times a week for a few hours at a time.
-At TN Detox Center, we offer IOP for 3-5 days a week for 3-4 hours a day, providing comprehensive care.
-If you’re looking for a luxury rehab near me that provides different accommodations and treatment levels, TN Detox Center is here to help.
+At Tennessee Detox Center, we offer IOP for 3-5 days a week for 3-4 hours a day, providing comprehensive care.
+If you’re looking for a luxury rehab near me that provides different accommodations and treatment levels, Tennessee Detox Center is here to help.

 Outpatient Drug Rehab